sbogucki12/bogoodski2/README.md

+**July 22, 2018:**

++ Added a new mix to the DJ BoGoodSki component.

 **July 21, 2018:**

-+ Added a new mix to the DJ Bogoodski component.
++ Added a new mix to the DJ BoGoodSki component.

 **July 20, 2018:**